Manhattan Declaration: A Call of Christian Conscience: iOS app

 In response to a petition which argued the Manhattan Declaration app promoted bigotry and homophobia, which received 7,000 signatures, Apple removed the app from iPhones and iPads, in November 2010, and later from iTunes.
 Apple told CNN that the app had been removed because it "violates our developer guidelines by being offensive to large groups of people".
 The app had originally been rated by Apple as a +4, meaning that it contained no material deemed objectionable.

 A month later, organizers of the Manhattan Declaration resubmitted a modified version of the app.
 The new version lacks a "quiz", which, in the old version, had asked questions about political issues and assigned a score based on a set of normative answers.
 As of December 10, 2010, more than 45,000 had signed a petition to have it reinstated.
 Charles Colson voiced apprehension that Apple's move could have negative implications for more Christian apps, stating: "There is nothing in the Manhattan Declaration that is not rooted in Scripture.
 So if that becomes the offense then all the other apps would be subject to the same charge."

+Global response

+In 2010, similar declarations were released in the United Kingdom and Australia.